 As a good developer, you need to learn when to search for help online.
 The internet has a wealth of online communities and forums for developers to use as resources and to help them with current roadblocks they may be facing.
 Stop hesitating to ask questions on forums out of fear of looking stupid.
 Stupid questions don’t exist.

 Every time I posted a description of bugs I had to fix on platforms such as Stack Overflow, Reddit (r/WebDev and r/AskProgramming), or Hacker News, I got detailed answers written by other developers on how to handle that problem.
-Forums are an amazing source of knowledge, as people share their personal experience, and you can get many insights that are not covered in any tutorials.
+Forums are an amazing source of knowledge, as programmers share their personal experience, and you can get many insights that are not covered in any tutorials.

 When you are stuck on a line of code, learning to search for guidance on the internet will help you find solutions without stalling.
 You can create a list of handy go-to resources as you go.